schlosstom/GrafHista/README.md

 **docker-compose up -d**

-The idea is to point the unpacked fullsysteminfodump and/or the supportconfig to a symlink.
+To be able to switch between different dumps and supportconfig files the unpacked data can be linked to there abbreviations (fu, sc).

 ```
 ├─ logs